NavyTPB/Navyfield/Crew.md

 - Bomber: IDK

-- Formula: Add or subtract the percentages of the sailors, divide the total by 100, and multiply the result and multiply the result by the total number of sailors.
+- Formula: Add or subtract the percentages of the sailors, divide the total by 100, and multiply the result by the total number of sailors.
 Then multiply that result by the ablility.
 - For example:
 - 50% Vet                         /
 - 30% Expert                      / 50+30-3=77% 77/100=0.77